 - The bad transportation system, which makes people lazy about setting up plans that involve too much traveling.

-- A car-focused culture, where everyone moves from place to place in their own bubble.
+- A car-focused culture, where everyone moves from place to place in their own metal bubble.

 - A tendency for people to settle down and start families early in life, and lose interest in going out with anyone new.

 However, there are plenty of cities with iffy weather or lots of young families or so on which don't have unfriendly reputations.
 In the end no one fully knows why any city or country has its particular social culture.

 Every place where it's hard to make friends has its own idiosyncrasies and challenges, but here are some general suggestions that should help in any of them.
 None of them are quick and easy answers, but will still hopefully make putting together a social life a little less painful.